Working with projects

 2.1.
 Global project

-Dundas BI includes a built-in project named <GLOBAL>.
+A built-in project is included named <GLOBAL>.
 You can use this project to store any items that are common to your other projects and reusable.

 You can work with content from the global project by switching projects, but an easier way is to expand the Shared folders that appear under various folders in other projects, including Data Connectors, Metric Sets, Time Dimensions, Dashboards, and Themes.
 These act as shortcuts to the global project.

-For example, when you install Dundas BI, a set of built-in maps, styles, and themes are included as part of the global project.
+For example, a set of built-in maps, styles, and themes are included as part of the global project.

 You can expand the Shared folder under Maps in any other project to access the built-in map resources from the global project.